noirello/bonsai/docs/api.rst

 :class:`LDAPClient`
 -------------------
-LDAPClient class is for configurate the connection to the directory server.
+LDAPClient class is for configuring the connection to the directory server.

 .. autoclass:: LDAPClient
 .. automethod:: LDAPClient.connect